microsoft/pai/docs/pai-management/doc/add-service.md

 ## Add Service' Image <a name="Image"></a>

 This chapter will teach you how to add your customized image to pai.
-After everything is done, paictl image command will build and push your image to the target docker registry.
+After everything is done, build command will build and push your image to the target docker registry.

 If your service image could be pulled from a public docker registry, you could skip this step.